DoctorWh012/Client-Side-Prediction-Physics/README.md

 I used these articles as a reference to this project: [Client-Side Prediction With Physics In Unity](https://www.codersblock.org/blog/client-side-prediction-in-unity-2018) & [Seamless fast paced multiplayer in Unity3D](https://medium.com/@christian.tucker_68732/seamless-fast-paced-multiplayer-in-unity3d-implementing-client-side-prediction-ab520bf49bd1)

---This is the first "Article" i've ever wrote, i am also not a native english speaker so if there's anything wrong or missing feel free to contact me.
+--If there's anything wrong or missing in this guide feel free to contact me.